Workforce Development Agreement programs— information

 Skills Training for Employment Program (STE)

 These programs will focus on meeting the needs of vulnerable and underrepresented groups, regardless of EI eligibility, by assisting British Columbians who face barriers to participate in the labour market.
 Clients will receive pre-employment assistance, skills training and employment supports to obtain sustainable employment.
-Programs will focus on serving specific population groups: Indigenous persons, youth, youth at risk (including former youth in care), older workers, survivors of violence and/or abuse and individuals who face multiple barriers such as mental health and homelessness.
+Programs will focus on serving specific population groups: Indigenous persons, young adults, young adults at risk (including former youth in care), older workers, survivors of violence and/or abuse and individuals who face multiple barriers such as mental health and homelessness.
 The STE Program will replace the current Employment Services and Supports Program.

 B.C.
 Employer Training Grant (ETG)